maty714/Vertigo-Theatre/README.md

 4. The edit.cshtml and create.cshtml showcase the HTML and CSS used to allow a user to choose a photo from the front end.
 These are on lines 90-95.

 **Text Helper**
-Showcases a method that was created to limit text shown in a string input 1.Includes an ouput image which shows what "Hello World" would look like if it was limited by a chosen amount of character
+Showcases a method that was created to limit text shown in a string input.
+1.Includes an ouput image which shows what "Hello World" would look like if it was limited by a chosen amount of character